MetricsforManagement/research-analyst-assessment-2026/README.md

 This assessment is designed to take approximately **2 hours** to complete.

+## Submission

+Please return your slide deck and code to m4madmin@m4mgmt.org by 12am PST/ 3am EST on Wednesday, March 4th.

 ## Questions?

 If you have questions about the assessment, please contact m4madmin@m4mgmt.org.
-Please note that this email is only monitered on weekdays.
+Please note that this email is only monitored on weekdays.

 ---